Hope and Resilience During COVID-19: Part 1

 Gloribee (“Glori”) Castillo Ayala and Carmelo (“Tripa”) Echevarría Nazario grow coffee and other crops on their small piece of land in Maricao, Puerto Rico.
 On a typical day, the couple would wake up before sunrise and work on the farm until 1 p.m., tirelessly weeding, sowing, harvesting, and fertilizing their crops.
 Then, after a full day in the fields, they would return home to do the housework and other odd jobs to earn extra money.
-But when the COVID-19 pandemic hit Puerto Rico earlier this year, everything changed.
+But when the COVID-19 pandemic hit Puerto Rico last year, everything changed.

 “At first, nothing we harvested could be sold,” Tripa says.
 “I’ve also been unable to work as a tinsmith.
 When the shutdown happened, it was impossible to buy fertilizer and other materials needed to work the farm.”

 To make matters worse, Glori had to have several operations on her kidneys during this time.
 “I can’t go to the farm now because of the surgeries,” she shares.
 “Even so, after one of the surgeries, I went to the coffee farm…that was my best therapy.
 I need that contact with nature and to be on the farm to feel better.
 To not be able to do it…My mental and emotional health was affected a lot.”

 Since the beginning of the pandemic, finances have been particularly tight for Glori and Tripa.
 Glori’s medical expenses, combined with an initial loss of income due to the closure of markets and other restrictions, left them worried about covering costs.